Stratford Festival: History

+In 1954, the Festival organized the Canadian Players, a company to produce touring productions each summer to provide off-season work for Stratford actors.
+Canadian Players would exist until 1966, when it folded due to accumulated debt.

 Fundraising to build a permanent theatre was slow but was helped significantly by donations from Governor General Vincent Massey and the Perth Mutual Insurance Company.
-The new Festival Theatre was dedicated on 30 June 1957, with seating for over 1,800 people; no seats are more than 65 feet from the stage.
+The new Festival Theatre was dedicated on June 30, 1957, with seating for over 1,800 people; no seats are more than 65 feet from the stage.
 The design was deliberately intended to resemble a huge tent.
 That season's productions included Hamlet, Twelfth Night, the satirical My Fur Lady, The Turn of the Screw and Ibsen's Peer Gynt.

 The Festival Theatre's thrust stage was designed by British designer Tanya Moiseiwitsch to resemble both a classic Greek amphitheatre and Shakespeare's Globe Theatre.
 It has since become a model for other stages in North America and Great Britain.

 Tony Award-nominee Scott Wentworth has performed in the festival's stage productions on numerous occasions since 1985, beginning with The Glass Menagerie; the festival has helped Sara Topham launch her career in acting, performing from 2000 to 2011; and a young, unknown Christopher Walken appeared in Stratford's 1968 stage productions of Romeo and Juliet and A Midsummer Night's Dream, portraying Romeo and Lysander respectively.

 Long-serving Artistic Director Richard Monette retired in 2007 after holding the position for fourteen seasons.
 He was replaced with an artistic team consisting of General Director Antoni Cimolino and Artistic Directors Marti Maraden, Des McAnuff, and Don Shipley.
 On March 12, 2008, it was announced that Shipley and Maraden would be stepping down, leaving Des McAnuff as sole Artistic Director.
 In 2013, Des McAnuff was replaced by Antoni Cimolino as Artistic Director.